 Each student is required to submit an article-length essay ("M.A. thesis," typically 6,000-10,000 words) to be evaluated by the student's Thesis Advisor and the DGS or Chair.
 Typically, free-standing M.A. students register for an Independent Study with their Thesis Advisor.
 Exceptions are to be discussed with the DGS of the Program.
-The credits earned through this Independent Study, which leads up to completion of the M.A. thesis, count toward the required 30 credits.
-(While Ph.D. students may submit an augmented seminar paper, their M.A. thesis should be written such that it could be credibly considered for publication in a relevant journal.)
+The credits earned through this Independent Study, which leads up to the completion of the M.A. thesis, count toward the required 30 credits.
+While Ph.D. students may submit an augmented seminar paper, their M.A. thesis should be written such that it could be credibly considered for publication in a relevant journal.
+It must also require substantial new work on the part of the student.